wp-plugins/meeting-scheduler-by-vcita/readme.txt

 1. Customize your business hours and sync with your phone and existing calendar—Outlook, Google, iCal and more.

 == Changelog ==
+ = Appointment Booking and online Scheduling by vCita Version 3.9.0 =
+ * New!
+Scheduling form customization per service
+ * Some improvements with the calendar
+ * Compatibility with WordPress 4.3

  = Appointment Booking and online Scheduling by vCita Version 3.8.0 =
  * Compatibility with WordPress 4.2
  * New!
 SMS reminders to clients